 Tacoma carries the hull number 156 from the Washington yard.
 This vessel was based on the Stanford of 81 ft the three additional feet comes from Tacomas steel bow .
 A vessel of similar design, and her most like sister ship, (see PHOTOS 1&2) is WESTERN EXPLORER.
 This vessel undertook a 6,000 mile journey in 1938 from Tacoma through the Panama Canal to Nova Scotia.
 The aim of the journey was to demonstrate to the East Coast fishermen the new emerging technologies of the West Coast.
 20,000 people were at the dock to see her off.
 WESTERN EXPLORER was taken across the Atlantic to England and participated in the Dunkirk evacuation.
 Her last known port was Jamaica.

-And was reported to have been wrecked of the California coast in 1956 Another similar vessel, the WESTERN FLYER, was featured in the book, "The Log from the Sea of Cortez", by John Steinbeck.
+Another similar vessel, the WESTERN FLYER, was featured in the book, "The Log from the Sea of Cortez", by John Steinbeck.
 Steinbeck is best known as the author of "The Grapes of Wrath" which gained him the Nobel Prize for Literature in1962.
 He was also an enthusiastic marine biologist.
 He studied marine biology at Stanford, though he left without graduating.
-In 1940 Steinbeck and Ricketts hired a Monterey fishing boat, WESTERN FLYER, and cruised through the Gulf of California (AKA the Sea of Cortez), an event which subsequently resulted in his book. the Western flyer is destined to be a restaurant display.
+In 1940 Steinbeck and Ricketts hired a Monterey fishing boat, WESTERN FLYER, and cruised through the Gulf of California (AKA the Sea of Cortez), an event which subsequently resulted in his book.